 The final ornament I am going to explain how to make is the Believe Ornament.

-For this one, you will need 3 1-quart paint sticks from Home Depot, 2 craft sticks from Dollar Tree, Dollar Tree wired garland, Dollar Tree Christmas Berries floral pick, wood believe lettering from Hobby Lobby, and buffalo check ribbon.
+For this one, you will need 3 1-quart paint sticks from Home Depot, 2 craft sticks from Dollar Tree, Dollar Tree wired garland, Dollar Tree Christmas Berries floral pick, wood believe lettering from Hobby Lobby and buffalo check ribbon.

 Repeat the steps of trimming, securing, and staining the craft sticks and paint sticks exactly as you did in the previous ornaments.
 Next, glue the believe lettering onto the wood ornament.

 I used left-over wired garland that I had already painted from a previous craft project.
-If you’re using new wired garland, dry brush over it with the Folkart White chalk paint and let it dry.
+If you’re using a new wired garland, dry brush over it with the Folkart White chalk paint and let it dry.